Carla Rymer FdA, Registered Member BACP

 Why come to counselling?

-Often problems can seem bigger, becoming more consuming if we try to deal with them on our own.
+The majority of my clients come to me because they feel they've lost direction, question the point to life, are struggling with anxiety or stress and a feeling of general dissatisfaction in life.
 Having a safe space to talk and a chance to explore difficulties in a non-judgemental environment can make the world of difference.
 I am caring, supportive and reliable; providing a friendly, calm and accepting space to explore any difficulties you may be having.

 What to expect from counselling

 I successfully help my clients get in a better headspace and overcome the things that hold them back.During your counselling sessions, you'll be encouraged to express your feelings and emotions.
 I can help you gain a better understanding of your feelings and thought processes, as well as identifying ways of finding your own solutions to problems.
 Ultimately making you more empowered.